 Is there a connection between gout and eye problems?
-Although this condition affects primarily the joints, it is possible that the uric acid excess can build in other tissues as well, including the eyes.
+Although this condition affects primarily the joints, it is possible that the excess uric acid can build in other tissues as well, including the eyes.
 How does this happened and how you can eye complications be prevented?

 The Stages of Gout

 There are three stages.
-In the first stage, the high uric acid levels are detected in the blood, and there are no symptoms.
+In the first stage, high uric acid levels are detected in the blood, and there are no symptoms.
 This condition may be stable over time, and some people will never experience symptoms, while others may develop kidney stones before experiencing the first attack of gout in the joints.

-In the third stage, the symptoms may become more persistent, and in some cases would never go away.
+In the third stage, symptoms may become more persistent, and in some cases would never go away.
 Nodules called tophi can develop under the skin, in the cartilages of the ear, or the connective tissues around the joints (ligaments, tendons) and other organs.
 This stage is uncommon if the condition is treated early with medication and dietary changes.
-Although rare, tophi can also form in the eyes, too.
+Although rare, tophi can also form in the eyes too.

-Another study featured in 2013 in “International Journal of Ophthalmology “evaluated possible eye complications in 380 participants who had been diagnosed with gout.
+Another study featured in 2013 in the International Journal of Ophthalmology evaluated possible eye complications in 380 participants who had been diagnosed with gout.
 The scientists confirmed that gout can indeed cause eye complications, especially deposits of tophi in various locations (in the conjunctiva, cornea, iris, sclera , lens and other eye tissues) , the formation of transparent vesicles and bleeding in the subconjunctival space) and vascular changes.

 How to Prevent Eye Complications